The 'Hankering House'

 Later, an accommodation facility for girls was set up where the Logica building stands today.
 Staff who lived close to the ‘girls' quarters’ kept an eye on things there.
 Tjeerd Plomp, who was then a professor of Applied Educational Science, was one of those staff members, and he saw this supervisory task as an entirely routine matter.
 The same applied during the dances held in the evenings, when strict attention was paid to not dancing too close to each other...
 Females on the campus were, after all, rather scarce and were the subject of a great deal of attention.
 Rumours were rife.
 For example, it was claimed that the campus dean, Professor Jan Schuijer, walked past the girls' accommodation in the evenings to check that no male students were there, although he himself always denied this.

 However, the staff were not the only ones who kept an eye on things.
-There was a separate accommodation block located next to the tennis courts for single male members of staff.
-It was popularly known as ‘Hankering House’, because the apartments directly overlooked the courtyard of the girls’ quarters.
+There was a separate accommodation block located next to the tennis courts, in which during the first years of the THT only unmarried staff members were allowed to live.
+It became popularly known during the 70s as the ‘Hankering House’, because the apartments directly overlooked the courtyard of the girls’ quarters.

 As the number of female students rose, several more ‘girls’ accommodation blocks’ were later added.
 It’s unclear exactly when mixed accommodation became the norm.
 Perhaps some of our readers know more about that?
 But the fact is that women-only accommodation remained available for those that wanted it until September 1989.
 And even today it has not gone out of fashion completely – just look at all the girls-only student houses that there still are across the city, even now.